le-christine/SEI/Week9/Lessons/4-Thursday/3-React-Film-Lab/3-React-Film-Lab-Starter-Code/part4.md

 Now, you need to determine whether or not there is a film to render.

-To do this, you just need to check if there's an `id` property on the `film` prop passed in to `FilmDetail`.
+To do this, you just need to check if there's an `id` property on the `current` prop passed in to `FilmDetail`.

 - If not, you want to render the empty case you added in the last step.
 - Otherwise, you have a film to show, so you want to present the film details markup (don't copy this over yet):